 A: A bright porch light has often been regarded as a beacon of welcome, inviting residents and guests into the warm embrace of home after a long day at work or travel.
 In some cases, a porch light is also used as decorative porch lighting to communicate support for a group or cause; for example, a green porch light shows support for veterans.
 Flicking a porch light on and off can signal to neighbors that there’s a problem and the home’s residents need help—a flashing porch light certainly draws attention.
 But are porch lights really safety devices, and should you leave your porch light on at night?

 You’ve asked a great question because conventional wisdom says that the more lighting a home has outside, the less likely it is that an intruder will choose that home to break into—it’s often at the top of the list of home security tips.
 And in many cases, this is correct!
 Also, every neighborhood has its own habits and tendencies, so the fact that your new neighbors turn their outdoor porch lights off early while on other streets neighbors leave lights on all night doesn’t necessarily mean there’s a problem—it could just be that in the past there was an issue with neighbors shining lights into other people’s windows by accident and everyone is being courteous.
 Conversely, it might be that most of the neighbors have been in their homes for a long time and haven’t really given the porch light much thought.
 Porch lights certainly contribute to the overall safety of the front entryway, but there are some things to consider when deciding if it should be the primary safety device overnight.
-Surprisingly, leaving a porch light on all night not only uses excess electricity, but it can backfire and actually reduce the security of the home.
+Surprisingly, leaving a porch light on all night not only uses excess electricity, but in some cases, it can backfire and actually reduce the security of the home.

 Leaving the porch light on in the evening can let potential intruders know someone is home, but leaving it on overnight or while you’re on vacation signals to burglars that no one is home.